jesseday/wp-powerbi-embedded/readme.md

 # Wordpress Powerbi Embedded Plugin
 Embed powerbi reports in your wordpress site.

-*This plugin is still under active development*
+*This plugin is no longer under active development.*